 Tennis elbow is a condition that’s characterized by inflammation in the elbow and forearm.
-Especially if it’s left untreated, tennis elbow can cause severe pain and a loss of strength in the arm and wrist.
+Especially if it’s left untreated, this can cause severe pain and a loss of strength in the arm and wrist.
 But with effective treatment options, it’s possible to find relief from tennis elbow symptoms.

 What Is Tennis Elbow?